hardw0rk3r/machinel/README.md

 # [WWITS] Machine Learning final project

 This is the final project in Wildau Welcome IT School.
-Author - Mykyta Bobkov

 ## Introduction